-The estimated offering expenses payable by us, exclusive of the underwriting discounts and commissions, are approximately \$2.2 million.
+The estimated offering expenses payable by us, exclusive of the underwriting discounts and commissions, are approximately \$2.4 million.
 We have agreed to reimburse the underwriters for expenses relating to clearance of this offering with the Financial Industry Regulatory Authority, Inc. up to \$50,000.
+The underwriters have agreed to reimburse us for certain fees and expenses related to this offering.

-The underwriters have informed us that sales to discretionary accounts will not exceed 5% of the total number of shares of common stock offered by them.
+The underwriters have informed us that they do not intend sales to discretionary accounts to exceed 5% of the total number of shares of common stock offered by them.

-Our common stock has been approved for listing on the Nasdaq Global Market under the trading symbol CMRX.
+We have applied to have our common stock quoted on the Nasdaq Global Market under the trading symbol CMRX.